New York City’s Chinatown is located not far from Little Italy and contains the highest concentration of Chinese people in the Western Hemisphere.

 Some highlights include landmarks like the Church of the Transfiguration and the Lin Zexu and Confucius statues.
 The New York Food Tours company runs programs taking visitors to the area’s eateries for dishes like Shanghai Scallion Pancakes and wonton soup.

-There are more than 200 Chinese restaurants in this relatively small area including Joe’s Shanghai, Jing Fong, New Green Bo and Amazing 66.
+There are more than 200 Chinese restaurants in this relatively small area including Joe’s Shanghai, Jing Fong and Amazing 66.